AitchEm-bot/research/README.md

 - ✅ Includes preset assets (10 images + 2 videos)
 - ✅ Automatic GPU support and volume mounting
 - ✅ Results appear in `./c2pa-results/`

+#### Troubleshooting

+**Error: `could not select device driver "" with capabilities: [[gpu]]`**
+- nvidia-container-toolkit is not installed
+- Follow the installation steps in Prerequisites above

+**Error: `pull access denied for c2pa-research`**
+- Wrong image name in wrapper
+- Re-download wrapper: `curl -sSL https://raw.githubusercontent.com/AitchEm-bot/research/master/c2pa -o ~/.local/bin/c2pa`

+**Message: `No GPU detected - running in CPU-only mode`**
+- This is normal for Phase 1-4 (they don't need GPU)
+- GPU is only used in Phase 0 (asset generation)
+- If you need GPU for Phase 0, ensure nvidia-container-toolkit is installed

+**Error: `c2patool not found`**
+- The Docker image includes c2patool, ensure you have the latest image
+- Run: `docker pull aitchem037/c2pa-research:latest`

 **See [README_DOCKER.md](README_DOCKER.md) for complete Docker documentation.**